Nicole Krauss: Early life

 Krauss, who grew up on Long Island, New York, was born in Manhattan, New York City, to a British Jewish mother and an American Jewish father, an engineer and orthopedic surgeon who grew up partly in Israel.

 Krauss's maternal grandparents were born in Germany and Ukraine and later emigrated to London.
 Her paternal grandparents were born in Hungary and Slonim, Belarus, met in Israel, and later emigrated to New York.

 Many of these places are central to Krauss's 2005 novel, The History of Love, and the book is dedicated to her grandparents.

 Krauss, who started writing when she was a teenager, wrote and published mainly poetry until she began her first novel in 2001.

 In 1987, when Krauss's father traveled with his family to Switzerland to take up a medical fellowship in Basel, she was enrolled as a boarder in the International School of Geneva, where she pursued her secondary school studies in Year 9.
 Krauss's memories of that experience are conveyed in her autobiographical short story "Switzerland", published in 2020.

 Krauss enrolled in Stanford University in 1992, and that fall she met Joseph Brodsky who worked closely with her on her poetry over the next three years.
 He also introduced her to the work of writers such as Italo Calvino and Zbigniew Herbert.
 In 1999, three years after Brodsky died, Krauss produced a documentary about his work for BBC Radio 3.

 She traveled to St. Petersburg where she stood in the "room and a half" where he grew up, made famous by his essay of that title.
 Krauss majored in English and graduated with honors, winning several undergraduate prizes for her poetry as well as the Dean's Award for academic achievement.
 She also curated a reading series with Fiona Maazel at the Russian Samovar, a restaurant in New York City co-founded by Roman Kaplan, Brodsky and Mikhail Baryshnikov.

 In 1996 Krauss was awarded a Marshall Scholarship and enrolled in a master's program at Somerville College, Oxford, where she wrote a thesis on the American artist Joseph Cornell.
-During the second year of her scholarship she attended the Courtauld Institute in London, where she received a master's in art history, specializing in 17th-century Dutch art and writing a thesis on Rembrandt.
+During the second year of her scholarship she attended the Courtauld Institute in London, where she received a master's degree in art history, specializing in 17th-century Dutch art and writing a thesis on Rembrandt.